 Dr. Sarah B. Michalowski, DSW, LCSW, received her BSW from Seton Hall University, her MSW from Columbia University, and her DSW from Rutgers University.
-She holds her Social Work Supervisors Certificate.
-Since August 2017, she is employed within an agency under the Children’s System of Care where she provides clinical supervision to licensed level clinicians; provides Intensive In-home therapy to children and adolescents (crisis intervention and behavioral health services to youth within their home environment); conducts needs assessments; and creates treatment service plans.
+She holds her Social Work Supervisors Certificate and provides clinical supervision to licensed level clinicians.

+She has 20 years of experience working with children, adolescents, and adults who have experienced trauma and other related mental health disorders in both outpatient and in-home settings.
 Dr. Michalowski is trained in EMDR and TF-CBT.
 She participated in the New Jersey Child Sexual Abuse Case Consultation Project.
 She holds her School Social Work Certificate for the state of New Jersey.
 She is a member of The National Association for Social Workers and The Association for Play Therapy.
-Her interests remain with child sexual abuse and trauma.

 Awards / Honors

 Department of Social Work Achievement Award, Seton Hall University , 2003

 Experiential Education Student Award, Seton Hall University , 2003

 Lynne Witkin/Concerned Persons for Adoption Scholarship, Seton Hall University , 2002

 Maddux, J., Biller, B., Berry, E., Michalowski, S., D'Urso , A. (2013).
 Categorization of abuse criteria by expert ratings and the elusive diagnosis of abuse.
 Open Access Journal of Forensic Psychology